 With your ACAT application waiting in the wings, there are things you can do in the meantime.
 You’ll want to research the providers available in your area.
 We’ve made it easy to search for these on our website.
 Simply type in your suburb or postcode and select the in-home care option.
-You can also choose your care needs from a drop-down list (for example, respite care or dementia care, etc.).
+You can also choose your care needs (for example, respite care or dementia care, etc.).

 Call the provider